Driving Without Insurance

-For more information on using a defence of Special Reasons, give us a call on 01536 276300 for a free no obligation chat and receive a quote.
+For more information on using a defence of Special Reasons, contact us online and receive a quote.

 Upon conviction, the Court can impose a fine of up to £5000, between 6-8 penalty points and a discretionary driving ban.
 Upon deciding on the severity of the penalty, several factors will be taken into consideration including whether the offence was committed deliberately and the previous driving history of the offender.

 For more information on driving without insurance, give us a call on 01536 311690.